Archive for July, 2007

 Electric Wire Grid and Volcanoes Wallpaper

-Although this image is not as elegant and clean as the one shown in Fire and Acatenango Volcanoes Wallpaper, I thought, some of you may enjoy having it as wallpaper for your desktops over the weekend.
-If you do, download the image (1600×1200) Electric Wire Grid and Volcanoes Wallpaper.
+Although this image is not as elegant and clean as the one shown in Fire and Acatenango Volcanoes Wallpaer, I thought some of you may enjoy having it as wallpaper for your desktops.
+If you do, download th image (1600×1200) Electric Wire Grid and Volcanoes Wallpaper.

 I don’t know why I have a fascination for this horrible electric wire grids or webs that break up into pieces, the otherwise, gorgeous sky line around La Antigua Guatemala.
 Well you can at least use this visual noise as wallpapers for your computer.